 If you are a contact lens wearer, please wear your glasses on the day.

 Please bring any information regarding your medication, medical problems or hospital admissions since your last medical.

-You will be asked to complete a questionnaire and provide a urine sample before seeing the nurse who will measure your height and weight, take your blood pressure, and test your hearing and vision.
+You will be asked to complete a questionnaire and provide a urine sample before seeing the technician who will measure your height and weight, take your blood pressure, and test your hearing and vision.
 You will then see the doctor for a physical examination.
-Sometimes other tests are needed such as a step test, an ECG or spirometry (breathing test).
-If you have any previous medical history then the doctor will discuss this with you too.